craigrachow/CISM/governance.md

 - Culture affects compliance more than controls.
 - Ethical behaviour reduces insider and regulatory risk.
 - Security culture supports accountability and reporting.

+**Important terms and definitions:**
+- Accountability is the obligation to answer for one's actions, decisions or results. it CANNOT be delegated, it rests with the person who originally assigned the task.
+- Responsibility is the duty or obligation to complete a task or achieve a specific goal.
+Can be delegated but the delegator still remains accountable for the outcome.
+- Governance sets the 'why' and 'what'.
+It ensures compliance is monitored and enforced.
+It gives direction and oversight.
+Establishes the overall security vision and risk appetite.
+- Strategy defines the 'how' of desired state of security. a roadmap can lead you to the desired state. translates governance into action plans.
+- Management executes the 'how' implements direction set by governance, following roadmap set by strategy.
+Management implements and maintains the security controls.
+-

 **Memory hook:**
 > *Culture determines what people do when no one is watching.*